MEGA65/mega65-core/docs/usermanual0.md

 ## 3.2 Simple D81 Chooser for the SD Card

-This chooser reuses much of the FAT32 code from the kickstart ROM, and allows you to say Y or N to each image in turn.
+This chooser reuses much of the FAT32 code from the hyppo ROM, and allows you to say Y or N to each image in turn.
 Once you say Y to an image, it makes it available for use.
-It is included in the Kickstart ROM, which then copies the program to $C000, so that it can be entered with SYS49152 from C64 mode.
+It is included in the Hyppo ROM, which then copies the program to $C000, so that it can be entered with SYS49152 from C64 mode.

 One of Paul’s students is working on an improved menu-based disk chooser.